No, not Athens, Greece, or even Athens, Georgia, but rather, Athens, Texas!

-Men, scoot on over.
-With shops named Kathy's Boutique, Barbara's Boutique, and Jana's Boutique, I think it's a woman's haven on the square.
-But, hey, the men can always shoot the gab and have a treat at Treehouse Cupcakes and Frozen Treats down the street.
+With shops named Kathy’s Boutique, Jana’s Boutique, and Barbara’s Corner, it’s a woman’s haven on the square.
+But, hey, the men who aren’t interested can always shoot the gab and have a treat at Treehouse Cupcakes and Frozen Treats down the street.
 Sounds good to me.

-Also, don't overlook the quaint shops on side streets of the square.
+Also, don’t overlook the quaint shops on the side streets of the courthouse square.
 Some of the best shopping is found at places on side streets.
 When I was having lunch in Athens, my waitress recommended I stop in Atticus and Co.
 Modern Goods, located on East Larkin Street.
 The owner was so friendly and welcoming, and her shop was full of modern-day items for men and women and lots of outdoorsy things.
-May I suggest going all out and purchasing a S'mores Peanut Butter Cup (located on the counter at checkout).
-And, yes, it's huge and sharable!
+May I suggest going all out and purchasing a s’mores peanut butter cup?
+It might be located on the counter at checkout — if not, just ask.
+And, yes, it’s huge and sharable!

 Texas Freshwater Fisheries Center

 The Texas Freshwater Fisheries Center is a big deal and brings lots of visitors to Athens.
-I've been told the Fishery alone is worth the drive to Athens.
-It has an education center that shows underwater wildlife and a hatchery, laboratory, aquarium, and it's also a great place for bird watching and taking nature walks.
-The Texas Freshwater Fisheries Center is located on the north shore of Lake Athens.
+I’ve been told the Fishery alone is worth the drive to Athens.
+It has an education center that shows underwater wildlife, and also a hatchery, laboratory, and aquarium.
+It’s also a great place for bird watching and taking nature walks.
+The Texas Freshwater Fisheries Center belongs to the Texas Parks and Wildlife Department and is located on the north shore of Lake Athens.
 Grab the grandkids and expect a good time doing all of the above.

 Calling all anglers!
-Lake Athens is your fishing destination for largemouth bass, white bass, crappie, and sunfish, but best known for largemouth bass weighing anywhere from 3 to 8 pounds.
-That's supper right there!
-At Lake Athens Marina and RV Park, you can spend the day, a weekend, or a full week in the comfort of your RV or cabins on the water.
+Lake Athens is your fishing destination for largemouth bass, white bass, crappie, and sunfish.
+It is best known for largemouth bass weighing anywhere from 3 to 8 pounds.
+That’s supper right there!
+At Lake Athens Marina & RV Park, you can spend the day, a weekend, or a full week in the comfort of your RV or cabin on the water.
 You can fish all day, then do it again the next day.

-Just 9 miles out of town west on Hwy 175, you'll find Tara Vineyard and Winery.
-You may seem you're out in nowhere's land, but it's there, and the wine, food, and atmosphere are superb.
-This is my go-to place when visiting my mom, and I want a little time to myself.
+Just 9 miles out of town west on Highway 175, you’ll find Tara Vineyard & Winery.
+It may seem you’re out in nowhere’s land on your way in, but it’s there, and the wine, food, and atmosphere are superb.
+This was my go-to place when I would visit my mom and want a little time to myself.
 They also have overnight accommodations at their bed and breakfast inn on the property.

 Athens Farmers Market

 Another local favorite.
-If you're in the area between May and October, put this local farmers market on your must-see and must-do list on a Saturday.
+If you’re in the area on a Saturday between May and October, put this local farmers market on your must-see and must-do list.
 The market offers seasonal produce from local farmers as well as baked goods and handcrafted artisanal items.
-Located at 212 N. Palestine St. Open Saturdays from 9 a.m. to 1 p.m.
+It’s located at 212 N. Palestine Street and open Saturdays from 9 a.m. to 1 p.m.
 Keep up with the latest news at Athens Farmers Market on Facebook.

 Pineywoods Autumn Trail

-The fall foliage scene starts late here in Texas.
-If you're in the area mid to late November, there's a foliage scenic driving route that's worth making a note of, especially if you love warm autumn colors.
+The fall foliage scene starts late in the year here in Texas.
+If you’re in this area in mid-to-late November, there’s a foliage scenic driving route that’s worth making a note of, especially if you love warm autumn colors.
 The trail is a 145-mile self-guided route from Athens to Palestine, Texas.
 Take some time with this, as there are places to stop along the way that might interest you.
 See the map of the route at Visit Palestine.

-Whenever I get to mention the New York Texas Zipline, I do.
-We've been there twice, and both times everyone has been so friendly.
+Whenever I get to mention the New York Texas Zipline Adventures, I do.
+It’s about a 20-minute drive east on Highway 175 in the small town of LaRue.
+We’ve been there twice, and both times everyone has been so friendly.
 The first time we were there, my grandson and I zipped the six-line course.
-I told him when we go back, we'll do the nine-line course … and we did.
+I told him when we go back, we’ll do the nine-line course… and we did.
 It is so worth zipping the other three lines.
-There's this cool handmade ladder from a tree that takes you up to the last zip line, where you end with zipping over a pond.
+There’s this cool handmade ladder from a tree that takes you up to the last zip line, where you end by zipping over a pond.
 Be prepared to walk up steep rocky hills to each zip line.
 It’s challenging but doable.

 Best Restaurants In Athens